Agios Pavlos Beach: A Secluded Cretan Coastal Paradise Beach

 How does the Agios Pavlos Beach Map look?

-Find below on the image a map of Agios Pavlos Beach.
+Find below an image of Agios Pavlos Beach map.

 What are the activities in Agios Pavlos Beach?